BigCommerce Review: The Best All-in-One Ecommerce Platform?

 BigCommerce Review Wrap-Up

 How does a fully-featured plan right out of the box sound to you?
 Do you prefer the BigCommerce interface to other ecommerce store builders?
-If so, then BigCommerce might be the perfect choice for your business!
+If so, what BigCommerce offers might be the perfect choice for your online store!

 From gift cards to professional reporting, BigCommerce truly packs a LOT of great features into its cheapest plan.
-In fact, many features come standard in BigCommerce that would require apps in Shopify, but without any additional expense or time spent configuring everything.
+In fact, lots of features come standard in BigCommerce that would require apps in many ecommerce platforms such as Shopify, but without any additional expense or time spent configuring everything.

 The only noticeable missing feature in BigCommerce Standard is abandoned cart recovery – as soon as your online store is starting to get a decent amount of incoming traffic, you should seriously consider upgrading to BigCommerce Plus or finding a workaround to get that crucial functionality.

-BigCommerce is also a great option for anyone who’s going to have a high-volume business, due to no transaction fees.
+The BigCommerce platform is also a great option for anyone who's going to have a high-volume business due to no transaction fees.

-Well, that’s all I have for you on BigCommerce – I hope this BigCommerce review was super helpful for you.
-If you’re interested in learning more about BigCommerce and seeing if it’s right for you, feel free to grab your free 15-day trial right now!Try BigCommerce FREE for 15 Days With No Credit Card
+Well, that's all I have for you on BigCommerce – I hope this BigCommerce review was super helpful for you.
+If you're interested in learning more about BigCommerce and seeing if this ecommerce platform is right for you, feel free to grab your free 15-day trial right now!Try BigCommerce FREE for 15 Days With No Credit Card